Ravendwyr/TradeSkillInfo/README.md

     For example, "40/60/80/120" means the recipe is learnable at skill level 40, will turn yellow at 60, green at 80 and grey at 120.

-TradeSkill Info also has it's own UI.
+TradeSkillInfo also has it's own UI.
 It is opened with "/tsi" or by binding a key to it in the keybindings menu.

 * QuickSearch an item in the inventory will open the UI and show all recipes that use that item.
     QuickSearch key-mouse combination is configurable.
 The default setting is shift-rightclick.

-* Right-clicking a reagent icon in the TradeSkill Info UI with the AuctionFrame open will do a search for that reagent in the auction house.
+* Right-clicking a reagent icon in the TradeSkillInfo UI with the AuctionFrame open will do a search for that reagent in the auction house.

 * Shift-clicking on the recipe name in the list will paste the recipe link into an open chat editbox.